alextrifan1/automation/README.md

-# GEMINI Project Overview: WebdriverIO E2E Automation
+# Automated E2E Testing Framework with WebdriverIO and TypeScript

 ## Project Overview

-This project is a test automation framework for conducting end-to-end (E2E) testing on web applications.
-It is built using WebdriverIO, a powerful and flexible test automation framework for Node.js.
-The project is written in TypeScript, which provides strong typing and modern JavaScript features, enhancing code quality and maintainability.
+This project is a test automation framework for conducting end-to-end (E2E) & api testing on web applications.
+It is built using WebdriverIO.
+The project is written in TypeScript and utilizes Mocha as the test framework along with the Expect-WebdriverIO assertion library.

-The framework is designed to test the "Swag Labs" demo website and includes a sample test for the login flow.
-It follows the Page Object Model (POM) design pattern, which encapsulates page-specific information into separate classes, making the tests cleaner and easier to maintain.

 ### Key Technologies